Visit an English Pub, the grasslands of Africa and shop at an Amish auction all in Ohio! These are three unique things to see in southeastern Ohio.

 Visitors to The Wilds have the opportunity to board a bus and take a Safari tour through what would appear to be the grasslands and savannah of Africa.
-You may see giraffe, zebras, camels, Pere David deer, trumpeter swan and many more breeds of animals.
+You may see giraffes, zebras, camels, Pere David deer, trumpeter swan, and many more breeds of animals.

 A favorite among visitors is the Southern White Rhino from Southern Africa.
 The Wilds is the only facility outside of their native land to have fifth-generation rhinos born in captivity.

 In addition to the safaris, you can tour the property by horseback or zipline.
-You’ll also find yurts, cabins and a lodge for overnight accommodations.
-New for 2020 is Outpost Camping.
-The Wilds staff will transport members of the same family to the pasture where everything you need to spend a night under the stars and among the animals is waiting.
+You’ll also find yurts, cabins, and a lodge for overnight accommodations.
+In 2020, The Wilds added Outpost Camping which I am dying to check out.
+The Wilds staff will transport campers to the pasture where everything you need to spend a night under the stars and among the animals is waiting.